BhuvaneshWadhwani/Grades-ML/README.md

-# Prediction Modeling - Grades
-This is a university project aimed at using machine learning/prediction modeling to predict students' math grades through socio-economic factors.
-The project was done in RMarkDown.
-I have also included the html file so that you can view the output without running the code.
-Although I have already moved on to other projects, please feel free to leave some feedback :) <br />
-The dataset can be found here: https://www.kaggle.com/datasets/mrigaankjaswal/student-performance-in-mathematics-and-portuguese.

-# Part 1: Data exploration
-  Data description and cleaning <br />
-  Check for violations in normality, variance, collinearity <br />
-  Finalize variables to be used <br />

-# Part 2: Modeling
-  Multiple Linear Regression <br />
-  Regularized Regression (Elastic Net) <br />
-  Decision Tree <br />
-  Random Forest <br />
-  Boosting <br />

-# Part 3: Comparing Models
-  By Fold <br />
-  By Model <br />
-  Check variable importance (Top 3 variables) <br />

-# Part 4: Model Performance
-  Check highest performing model in train vs test set <br />
-  Bootstrapping <br />
-  Changes in variable importance <br />
-  PDP plots to check for interaction effects visually <br />
-  Check for additive and interaction effects <br />
-  Create Partial-Dependence and Ceteris-Paribus Profiles <br />

-# Part 5: Model Prediction Test
-  Added an artificial participant (random social factor values) to see what grade the model will predict
+# Prediction Modeling for Student Math Grades

+## Project Overview
+This university project employs machine learning/prediction modeling techniques to forecast students' mathematics grades based on socio-economic factors.
+The analysis is conducted using RMarkdown, with both the source code and an HTML output file provided for easy viewing.

+## Dataset
+The project utilizes a dataset available on Kaggle: [Student Performance in Mathematics and Portuguese](https://www.kaggle.com/datasets/mrigaankjaswal/student-performance-in-mathematics-and-portuguese)

+## Project Structure

+### Part 1: Data Exploration
+- Data description and cleaning
+- Assessment of normality, variance, and collinearity
+- Final variable selection

+### Part 2: Modeling
+Implementation of various predictive models:
+- Multiple Linear Regression
+- Regularized Regression (Elastic Net)
+- Decision Tree
+- Random Forest
+- Boosting

+### Part 3: Model Comparison
+- Fold-wise comparison
+- Model-wise comparison
+- Identification of top 3 important variables

+### Part 4: Model Performance Analysis
+- Comparison of highest-performing model in training vs. test sets
+- Bootstrapping analysis
+- Examination of changes in variable importance
+- Visual inspection of interaction effects using PDP plots
+- Assessment of additive and interaction effects
+- Creation of Partial-Dependence and Ceteris-Paribus Profiles

+### Part 5: Model Prediction Test
+- Introduction of an artificial participant with randomized social factor values to test model predictions

+## How to Use
+1. Clone the repository
+2. Open the RMarkdown file in your preferred R environment
+3. Run the code chunks sequentially
+4. Alternatively, view the HTML file for a quick overview of the results

+## Feedback
+While this project is no longer actively developed, constructive feedback is always appreciated.
+Feel free to open an issue or submit a pull request if you have suggestions for improvements.